LivHed/mgt-map/README.md

 * The presentation text is placed under the name of the page and provides a short introduction to the intention of the page, which give the users a direct way of reading about the page the first thing they do when they land on the page.
 * The dropdown menu with the cities in it is placed underneath the introduction text as a natural next step to follow after reading about it and follow the directions given in the text.
 * The functions of the radio buttons when clicked on them is that they returns results with either accommodations or restaurants in the chosen city, depending on which button you click, and shows markericons of the found places.
-* The Result list...
+* The Result list is shown in a responsive way, 20 results at a time.
+Up to 60 results can be shown for either restaurants or accommodations in each city, if found within the radius I have specified.
-* The More results button...
+* The More results button shows 20 more results when pressing it.
-* (The navbar and the footer have the same design, which is meant to be a part of the clean design.)
+* The zoom function of the map is kept for the users to be able to zoom in even more themselves to see a close-up of where the places are located.
-* (A custom scrollbar is added, with a smooth scroll effect.
-I planned for the scrollbar to be discrete in it´s design.)
+* When holding the mouse over an icon the name of the place are showing in the map.
 * The background color is supposed to give the users a feeling of the page´s authenticity when it comes to environmental sustainable thinking, and relate to the title of the page with its green insinuation.
-* The name of the webpage is placed in the navbar in a center position, like a brand or logo, meant to be discrete with the transparent background.
+* The name of the webpage is placed in the navbar in a center position, like a brand or logo, meant to be discrete with the transparent background of the navbar.
-* (The hover effects on the button is designed with ...a hm color.., and the transition effect is set to feel smooth)
-* (A Favicon is added for a better overall look of the website.)
-* The footer
+* The footer is designed as small with a discrete color suitable together with the background color of the page, so it does not take away the focus from the most important parts of the page.

 ### Features Left to Implement
 1. In the future I want to add more radiobuttons to search for other places in the city, like cafes and parks.
+2. I want to add marker clustering for when the places are located close to eachother.
+2. I want to add info windows to show the name and adress of the place in a small window when clicking on the iconmarkers, and also that to be shown in the result list beside the names.
-2. In the future I also want to add an option to perform a textSearch in the cities, to narrow down the search to be more related to "green travels" with specific words related to sustainability, like "organic" or "sustainable".
+3. In the future I also want to add an option to perform a textSearch in the cities, to narrow down the search to be more related to "green travels" with specific words related to sustainability, like "organic" or "sustainable".
-3. To fix the Api initMap2 error that´s showing in the console.
+4. To fix the Api initMap2 error that´s showing in the console.
 I tried to get the map from the body, to remove it first and add a new one to it, but it did not work.
 This doesn´t affect the functionality though, and will be adressed later on.
 --------------------------------------------------------------------------------------------------------------
 ## Technologies Used
 * **The languages** I have used for this project is [HTML5](https://www.w3schools.com/html/html5_intro.asp), [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS3) and [Javascript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).
 I have used the Bootstrap gridsystem with the built in media queries for the content to be responsive.